 This content is provided by Chambers.
 Learn more about our methodology

 What the team is known for Highly regarded Toronto-based firm recognised for its leading expertise in the restructuring and insolvency space across Canada.
 Represents an impressive range of commercial clients, with notable experience advising bondholders and acting on large international insolvencies.
 Houses a distinguished bench of practitioners who offer deep and broad expertise to both debtors and creditors, as well as notable skill advising on matters arising within regulated industries, including telecoms, energy and resources.
+Also assists clients engaged in the real estate, retail and manufacturing sectors.
 Active in restructurings under both the CCAA and CBCA.

 Strengths Sources highlight the breadth and depth of the restructuring team's bench, and say the firm has "first-rate lawyers; really just outstanding from top to bottom."

 Clients appreciate the firm's "detail-oriented people" who "look for solutions and try to be practical in the context of the legal framework - and do that exceptionally well."

 Work highlights Acted for the ad hoc committee of noteholders in connection with the CCAA proceedings and restructuring of Algoma.

 Brendan O'Neill garners market recognition for his work acting for bondholder committees, and is considered "one of the go-to people in the market."
 He is engaged in a variety of mandates, including recapitalisation transactions and CBCA and CCAA proceedings.
 Peers say that "he has done a fantastic job" and describe him as "incredibly easy to deal with."

 Brian Empey garners significant respect in the market and is experienced in handling cross-border restructurings.
 He notably acted for Toys R Us on its high-profile restructuring.
 His clientele also includes creditors and court-appointed officers.